nsbarr/self-therapy/content/posts/my-first-post.md

 ### Enter the superprompt

-Earlier, I described four simultaneous jobs one must do in IFS-informed self-therapy: (i) access the Self-energy to hold a therapeutic field; (ii) say in relationship with the target part; (iii) adhere to the 6 Fs; and (iv) note any insights gleaned from the session.
-Because IFS is so well-structured, it seemed possible that an AI-assisted practice environment could take over (iii) and (iv) entirely, while supporting me with (i) and (ii).
+Earlier, I described four simultaneous jobs one must do in IFS-informed self-therapy: (i) access the Self-energy to hold a therapeutic field; (ii) stay in relationship with the target part; (iii) adhere to the 6 Fs; and (iv) note any insights gleaned from the session.
+Because IFS is so well-structured, it seemed possible that an AI-assisted practice environment could take over (iii) and (iv) entirely, while supporting individuals with (i) and (ii).

 Using the ChatGPT API, I prototyped a system that helps me follow this protocol without needing to think about it.
 The system uses Whisper, an open-source audio transcription tool, which allows me to talk rather than type and keep my eyes closed – my preferred way of doing inner work.
 I added constraints to the system to prevent it from acting with agency, forbidding unsolicited feedback and empathy, while promoting terse, information-dense responses that reflected what it was hearing me say.
 This helps me safeguard my agency, and remember that I am the only Self in the session.
 Finally, I created a relational database that codifies my meandering, unstructured musings into well-structured data that persisted across sessions, helping me deepen my relationship to my parts over time.